RobTillaart/AGS02MA/README.md

 To be called after at least 5 minutes in fresh air.
 For v117: 0-65535 = automatic calibration.
 For v118: 0 = automatic calibration, 1-65535 manual calibration.
-- **bool getZeroCalibrationData(ZeroCalibrationData &data);** fills a data struct with the current zero calibration status and value.
+- **bool getZeroCalibrationData(ZeroCalibrationData &data)** fills a data struct with the current zero calibration status and value.
+Returns true on success.
+- **bool readRegister(uint8_t address, RegisterData &reg)** fills a data struct with the chip's register data at that address.
+Primarily intended for troubleshooting and analysis of the sensor.
+Not recommended to build applications on top of this method's raw data.
 Returns true on success.
 - **int lastError()** returns last error.
 - **uint8_t lastStatus()** returns status byte from last read.